If any of you have written code in the last year that had an explicit loop […], you don’t understand collections.

 end

 In practice I don’t use each_with_index very often.
-I never had to use map.with_index, but I put it for the sake of being comprehensive.
+I never had to use map.with_index, but I included it for comprehensiveness.

 Explicit loops